apache/rya/extras/rya.manual/src/site/markdown/loadPrecomputedJoin.md

 -->
 # Load Pre-computed Join

 A tool has been created to load a pre-computed join.
-This tool will generate an index to support a pre-computed join on a user provided SPARQL query, and then register that query within Rya.
+This tool will generate an index to support a pre-computed join on a user provided SPARQL query, and then register that query within Apache Rya.

 ## Registering a pre-computed join